CyrilleMesue/cyrillemesue.github.io/_pages/courses.md

 toc: true
 toc_icon: cog
 ---
 I will outline some of my taken courses on this page.
-They will include undergraduate courses and MOOCs that help shape me into who I am.
-You can visit the MOOCs' website by clicking on the MOOC.
+They will include undergraduate courses and MOOCs where gain most of my Technical knowledge.
+You can visit the MOOCs' website by clicking on the course.

 ## Undergraduate Courses
 ### First Semester Courses(2019/2020 Fall Sememester)